 Choice of method

-The decision tree in Error!
-Reference source not found. provides a guide to the choice of method for estimating emissions.
+The decision tree in Figure 3-1 provides a guide to the choice of method for estimating emissions.
 Starting from the top left, it guides the user towards the most applicable approach.

 Figure 3-1 Decision tree for source category 3B Manure management